PaddlePaddle/PaddleSuite/docs/pipeline_deploy/high_performance_inference_en.md

 ### 1.1 Installing High-Performance Inference Plugins

-Find the corresponding installation command based on your processor architecture, operating system, device type, and Python version in the table below and execute it in your deployment environment:
+Find the corresponding installation command based on your processor architecture, operating system, device type, and Python version in the table below and execute it in your deployment environment.
+Please replace `{paddlex version number}` with the actual paddlex version number, such as the current latest stable version `3.0.0b2`.
+If you need to use the version corresponding to the development branch, replace `{paddlex version number}` with `0.0.0.dev0`.

 <table>
   <tr>